jenkinsci/build-history-manager-plugin/README.md

                the next rule is applied to the same build, and goes to the next iteration of the for each rule loop
             4. If `continueAfterMatch` is `false`, the plugin stops applying rules to this build, and goes to the next iteration of the for each completed build loop
-        3. If one or more optional condition is not met, go to the next completed build (next iteration of the "for each completed build" loop).
+        3. If one or more optional condition are not met, go to the next completed build (next iteration of the "for each completed build" loop).

 __Notes__: